-The Veterinary Medical Diagnostic Laboratory (VMDL), Department of Veterinary Pathobiology, College of Veterinary Medicine at the University of Missouri is accepting applications for a 3-year residency in veterinary anatomic pathology, to begin August 2021.
-The successful candidate will join seven faculty members and two additional residents in providing diagnostic services to the MU Veterinary Health Center and external clients of the VMDL.
-Candidates must be eligible to obtain a Missouri veterinary license; this requires a passing NAVLE score in addition to graduation from an AVMA-accredited veterinary school or an ECFVG certificate.
+The Veterinary Medical Diagnostic Laboratory (VMDL), Department of Veterinary Pathobiology, College of Veterinary Medicine at the University of Missouri is accepting applications for a 3-year residency in veterinary anatomic pathology, to begin August 1st, 2024.
+The successful candidate will join seven anatomic pathology faculty members, one avian pathologist and two additional residents in providing diagnostic services to the MU Veterinary Health Center (VHC) and external clients of the VMDL.
+Candidates must be eligible to obtain a Missouri veterinary license; this requires a passing NAVLE score in addition to graduation from an AVMA-accredited veterinary school or ECFVG or PAVE certificate.

-The VMDL provides in-depth laboratory diagnostic support to veterinary practitioners, livestock and poultry industry interests, companion animal interests, wildlife conservationists, scientists utilizing animals in their research at the university and elsewhere in the state, regulatory officials, and clinicians of the MU Veterinary Health Center.
+The VMDL provides in-depth laboratory diagnostic support to veterinary practitioners, livestock and poultry industry interests, companion animal interests, wildlife conservationists, scientists utilizing animals in their research at the university and elsewhere in the state, regulatory officials, and clinicians of the MU VHC.
 The VMDL, accredited by the American Association of Veterinary Laboratory Diagnosticians (AAVLD), is a National Animal Health Laboratory Network (NAHLN) Level I laboratory and Food and Drug Administration (FDA) Veterinary Laboratory Investigation and Response Network (Vet-LIRN) Tier I laboratory.
-The VMDL receives more than 50,000 accessions and the Anatomical Pathology section handles more than 1,200 necropsy cases and 9,000 biopsy cases each year.
+The VMDL receives more than 55,000 accessions and the Anatomical Pathology section handles approximately 1,000 necropsy cases and more than 10,000 biopsy cases each year.

 If you have questions feel free to contact me at email@example.com.

 Please direct applications to the email address above or to: